piotrgredowski/piotrgredowski.github.io/_posts/2021-02-21-sonarlint-in-vscode-with-sonarcloud.md

 ## How it works

-And from now - if SonarLint will find any problems with your opened file, they will be visible in `PROBLEMS` tab in VSCode.
+And from now - if SonarLint will find any problems with your opened file and they will be visible in `PROBLEMS` tab in VSCode.
 SonarLint will use exactly the same settings as are used in SonarCloud analysis.

 ![Lint example](/assets/img/sonarlint/lint-example.png)